mat-gur/CS499-Capstone/Enhancement3_Databases_MongoDB_Dashboard/README.md

 ## 📘 Enhancement Narrative

 ### What is the artifact?
-As mentioned last week, the artifact I’ve continued to enhance is the interactive MongoDB dashboard originally developed during my CS-340 Client-Server Development course.
+The artifact I’ve continued to enhance is the interactive MongoDB dashboard originally developed during my CS-340 Client-Server Development course.
 Built with Dash (by Plotly), Python, and MongoDB, the application allows users to filter and analyze shelter dog data from the Austin Animal Center.
 While the original project was finalized back in February, this week’s work focused specifically on improving the application's database interaction and security practices as part of my capstone project.

 ### Why was it selected?
 I chose this artifact again because of its flexibility and relevance to real-world database applications.
 It provided a great foundation to showcase improvements in secure database access, modular query logic, and performance optimizations.
 For this enhancement, I focused entirely on how the dashboard interacts with the database layer, ensuring it is both efficient and secure.